Awty-Aerospace-Club/rocket-radio/README.md

 ## How to run the code

-1. **Go into the arduino editor, run `receiver.ino` on your computer, and run `transmitter.ino` on the rocket's arduino.
-Once you've run the arduino code once, the code will run automatically when you turn the arduino on.**
+1. **Go into the arduino editor, upload `receiver.ino` to a ground arduino plugged into your computer, and upload `transmitter.ino` on the rocket's arduino.
+Then power the rocket electronics and both arduinos should automatically run their code.**

 ### Linux: